 2. Pay Attention to the Shape

-A diamond’s shape can bring out its most stunning qualities and conceal potential drawbacks.
+A diamond’s shape can reveal its most stunning qualities and conceal potential drawbacks.
 D-grade gems retain excellent brightness in all shapes and sizes.
 But a K color option won’t look as clear once shaped into an oval.
 An F color diamond is a great deal when managing price, color, and shape.
 It retains its clarity in any form.
 It’s also a more reasonable option for buyers who aren’t ready to commit to a D-grade gem.

 Your diamond’s shape should also align with your personal preference.
 Engagement rings usually feature a diamond with a round cut.
 This brilliant shape works wonders for lower-grade stones, making them appear more colorless than they are.
 However, many options are available if you’re set on getting an F-color diamond.
 Whether you go for an oval, emerald, brilliant, or cushion cut, an F-grade diamond’s sparkle will compliment any engagement ring.